Content Moderation is an AI-powered tool that helps companies make sure that their intranet sites are clear of offensive feed posts and comments.

 Simpplr's content moderation engine is an AI-powered algorithm used on every feed post, comment, and reply to ensure they aren't obscene.
 It's built to detect six types of objectionable content: obscenities, insults, threats, sexually explicit content, identity attacks, and severe toxicity.

-Note:Content moderation is not applicable to content (pages, events, albums and blog posts), only feed posts, comments and replies.
+Note:Content moderation is not applicable to content (pages, events, albums and blog posts), any editable profile fields, or the Q&A feature; only feed posts, comments and replies.

 How content moderation works

 When a feed post (home or site), comment, or reply is submitted, it goes through the content moderation engine.
 If the engine doesn't flag anything, it's posted as normal.
 If it contains content that is flagged, the poster will be notified, given the reason for the flagging, and given the option to edit the post, or continuing posting it.
 If posted un-edited, content is sent to the queue for moderation.
 The content moderator can decide whether to keep the post, or hide it.
 Users can also report feed posts/comments as offensive, and give a reason for the report.
 These are also sent to the content moderator, who will decide to keep or hide the posts.